Vivid Seats (NASDAQ:SEAT) Shares Gap Up Following Analyst Upgrade

-Vivid Seats Inc. (NASDAQ:SEAT – Get Rating) shares gapped up prior to trading on Tuesday after Piper Sandler raised their price target on the stock from $8.00 to $9.00.
+Vivid Seats Inc. (NASDAQ:SEAT – Get Rating)’s share price gapped up prior to trading on Tuesday after Piper Sandler raised their price target on the stock from $8.00 to $9.00.
 The stock had previously closed at $8.70, but opened at $9.02.
 Piper Sandler currently has a neutral rating on the stock.
 Vivid Seats shares last traded at $8.63, with a volume of 2,613 shares trading hands.

-Several other analysts have also commented on SEAT.
-Citigroup decreased their price objective on Vivid Seats from $14.00 to $12.00 and set a “buy” rating for the company in a report on Thursday, July 7th.
-Raymond James lowered their target price on shares of Vivid Seats from $17.00 to $11.00 in a research note on Tuesday, May 10th.
-Two equities research analysts have rated the stock with a hold rating and seven have given a buy rating to the company.
-According to data from MarketBeat, the company presently has an average rating of “Moderate Buy” and a consensus price target of $13.50.
+Several other research analysts have also recently weighed in on the company.
+Citigroup cut their price objective on Vivid Seats from $14.00 to $12.00 and set a “buy” rating on the stock in a research report on Thursday, July 7th.
+Raymond James dropped their target price on Vivid Seats from $17.00 to $11.00 in a report on Tuesday, May 10th.
+Two equities research analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
+According to MarketBeat.com, the company has a consensus rating of “Moderate Buy” and a consensus price target of $13.50.

 Institutional Inflows and Outflows

-Institutional investors and hedge funds have recently bought and sold shares of the company.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
 Security Benefit Life Insurance Co.
-KS acquired a new stake in shares of Vivid Seats in the 4th quarter worth approximately $566,382,000.
+KS purchased a new position in shares of Vivid Seats during the fourth quarter valued at approximately $566,382,000.
 Massachusetts Financial Services Co.
-MA acquired a new stake in shares of Vivid Seats in the 4th quarter worth approximately $35,617,000.
-Clearline Capital LP acquired a new stake in shares of Vivid Seats in the 4th quarter worth approximately $16,169,000.
-Emerald Advisers LLC acquired a new stake in shares of Vivid Seats in the 1st quarter worth approximately $11,871,000.
-Finally, Penserra Capital Management LLC acquired a new stake in shares of Vivid Seats in the 4th quarter worth approximately $10,923,000.
-Institutional investors own 56.43% of the company’s stock.
+MA bought a new position in Vivid Seats in the fourth quarter worth approximately $35,617,000.
+Clearline Capital LP acquired a new position in shares of Vivid Seats during the fourth quarter worth $16,169,000.
+Emerald Advisers LLC acquired a new position in shares of Vivid Seats during the first quarter worth $11,871,000.
+Finally, Penserra Capital Management LLC acquired a new position in shares of Vivid Seats during the fourth quarter worth $10,923,000.
+Hedge funds and other institutional investors own 56.43% of the company’s stock.

-Vivid Seats (NASDAQ:SEAT – Get Rating) last released its earnings results on Tuesday, May 10th.
+Vivid Seats (NASDAQ:SEAT – Get Rating) last posted its quarterly earnings results on Tuesday, May 10th.
 The company reported $0.02 EPS for the quarter, beating the consensus estimate of $0.01 by $0.01.
-The business had revenue of $130.77 million for the quarter, compared to analyst estimates of $112.05 million.
-Research analysts anticipate that Vivid Seats Inc. will post 0.25 earnings per share for the current year.
+The business had revenue of $130.77 million during the quarter, compared to analysts’ expectations of $112.05 million.
+As a group, analysts predict that Vivid Seats Inc. will post 0.25 EPS for the current fiscal year.

 About Vivid Seats